OmarOakheart/nPhase/README.md

 # Usage

-There are two ways to run nPhase:
+There are two main ways to run nPhase:

 `nphase pipeline` will run the entire pipeline from start to finish and requires the following inputs: